JamesTheRev13/LethalCommands/README.md

-# LethalCompanyPluginTemplate
+# LethalCommands

-This is a work in progress.
+This is an early work in progress.
+My first BepInEx plugin.